intel/device-modeling-language/doc/1.4/language.md

 and one of the following is true:
 * The implementations can be combined together by calling each one of them, as long as that can be done without risking e.g. side-effects being duplicated.
+* The implementations in all but (optionally) one of the involved templates call to a "base" method that would serve the same purpose as `default`, but whose definition may be *overridden* such that the conflicting implementations can be resolved by overriding these base methods and leveraging template-qualified method implementation calls in order to define the chain of how each implementation gets called.

+  This requires that the names of the base methods are unique to each template involved, and also some thought as to how the implementations in the chain should be ordered.

+  If the implementations in some templates call `default` instead of an overridable base method, consider modifying those templates (if possible) to each use a base method instead &mdash; a template-qualified method implementation call can be used as the default implementation of each base method in order to make it act like `default` in the typical case where no conflicting templates are in play.
 * The implementations can be combined by choosing one particular template's implementation to invoke (typically the one most complex), and then adding code around that implementation call in order to replicate the behaviour of the implementations of the other templates.
 Ideally, the other templates would provide methods that may be leveraged so that their behaviour may be replicated without the need for excessive boilerplate.

+These cases are ordered by difficulty to resolve in ascending order.
+In practice, most conflicts between unrelated templates can be resolved by modifying the templates such that the second case may apply.

+> [!NOTE]
+> The examples given below apply regardless of whether the method
+> implementations in the original templates are `shared` or not.
+However, the
+> implementations in the template defined to resolve the conflicts may need to
+> be non-`shared` if some of the implementations involved are not `shared`;
+> see the final paragraph of this subsection.

 The following is an example of the first case:
 ```